Fast, effortless and 100% online. Learn more

 Here’s what you’re left with when you put your savings into the state pension 👇

-The full amount to claim is £137.60 per week – and you need 30 years of National Insurance contributions to be eligible to claim this full amount.
-This is set to rise by 8% from April 2022, although this is yet to be confirmed.
+The full amount to claim is £203.85 per week – and you need 30 years of National Insurance contributions to be eligible to claim this full amount.

 If you earn more than £50,270 a year, the tax relief is bigger still – £40 back for every £100 saved.
 Check out our Pension Tax Relief Calculator to calculate how much you could claim.